Night sweats remedies and insomnia

 Magnesium Complex – I use one that includes:

-Vitamin B Complex – Essential for brain health, hormone balance, energy, and sleep regulation.
+Methylated Vitamin B Complex – Essential for brain health, hormone balance, energy, and sleep regulation.
+I take it every day.

 5-HTP is the hydroxylated form of tryptophan and easily passes your blood brain barrier when it is converted to serotonin.
 It helps you sleep better by boosting serotonin, the brain chemical that keeps you calm and relaxed.
 That serotonin then turns into melatonin, your body’s natural sleep hormone, which tells your brain it’s time to wind down.